-Lakhimpur Kheri violence: Union minister Ajay Mishra’s son summoned by police
+Lakhimpur Kheri violence: Two arrested, Union minister Ajay Mishra’s son summoned by police tomorrow

 Ashish Mishra has been accused of running a car over protesting farmers in Uttar Pradesh on October 3.

-Union minister Ajay Mishra’s son Ashish Mishra was on Thursday summoned by the Uttar Pradesh Police in connection to the violence that erupted in Lakhimpur Kheri district last week, PTI reported.
+Two accused persons were arrested on Thursday in connection with the violence that broke out in Uttar Pradesh’s Lakhimpur Kheri district on Sunday, PTI reported.

+The two arrested were identified as Luvkush, a resident of Banbirpur village, and Ashish Pandey, who lives in Nighasan tehsil, according to the news agency.

+The arrests were made soon after the Uttar Pradesh Police summoned Union minister Ajay Mishra’s son Ashish Mishra.
+A notice was put up outside the minister’s home, asking his son to appear before officials at 10 am on Friday, ANI reported.

-Eight people, including four farmers, were killed in the district on October 3 during a protest against the Centre’s contentious agricultural laws.
+Eight people, including four farmers, were killed Lakhimpur Kheri on October 3 during a protest against the Centre’s contentious agricultural laws.

 Farmer bodies have alleged that a vehicle that was part of Union minister Ajay Mishra’s convoy ran over the protestors.
 They have claimed the the vehicle belonged to the minister’s son Ashish Mishra.